-Branding is one of the most important aspects of any business, regardless of size and industry.
-A well crafted brand strategy will allow you to stay ahead of your competition, even in a competitive marketplace.
+Branding can be one of the most important aspects of any business, regardless of size and industry.
+What does it take to implement and execute effective branding?
+A well integrated brand strategy will allow you to stay ahead of your competition, even in a competitive marketplace.
 Your brand stems from who your company is, what you want your company to be, and what people think about your company.
-Your brand lets people know what they can expect from your products and services and why you will be different from competing businesses.
-The concept is simple enough, but there is a lot more that goes into executing effective branding.
+Brand lets people know what they can expect from your products and services and why or how you will be different from competing businesses.
+The concept is simple enough, but there is a lot more that goes into integrating an effective brand strategy.

 Define Your Brand